 Applicants to the MPH program must possess a bachelor's degree from an accredited college or university.

-To apply to the Master of Public Health program at the Graduate School of Biomedical Sciences, please submit the following:
+To apply to the MPH program, please submit the following:

 - Completed SOPHAS application, including fee

 - Official transcripts from all colleges and universities attended

 - Two (2) letters of recommendation (on official letterhead or signed by your recommender)

 - Personal statement (no more than 2 pages single or double spaced) -

 This statement should be a concise, well-written essay about your educational background and reasons for pursuing a graduate degree in public health, specifically the area of study you wish to follow.
 You should give information about:

 - Your background as it pertains to your academic and professional goals.

 - The motivating influences that stimulated interest in your specific discipline.